Asymptotic expansion of smooth functions in deterministic and iid Haar unitary matrices, and application to tensor products of matrices: Proof of Theorem

 \subsection{Continuity properties of the coefficients of the asymptotic expansion}

 The aim of this subsection is to give some details on the continuity of the coefficients $\alpha_i^P(f,Z^N)$ with respect to their parameters.
-Indeed, one have the following corollary of Theorem \ref{3TTheo} and more specifically Formula \eqref{exprdescoeff}.
+Indeed, one has the following corollary of Theorem \ref{3TTheo} and more specifically Formula \eqref{exprdescoeff}.